Employee Vs. Independent Contractor?

 |

-Compensation determined separately by project or based on
+Compensation determined separately by

-fixed fee.
+project or based on fixed fee.

 |

-13. Payment of Business and/or Traveling Expenses
+13. Payment of Business and/or Traveling

 Ordinarily employees are reimbursed for travel or business related expenses.
-An
+An employer, to be able to

-employer, to be able to control expenses, generally retains the right to
+control expenses, generally retains the right to regulate the worker's

-pays travel and incidental costs as part of his/her ongoing business expenses.
+incidental costs as part of his/her ongoing business expenses.

 EMPLOYEE